The Second Order 2D Behaviors of a 3D Bose Gases in the Gross-Pitaevskii Regime: Introduction

 At a glance, the subject we are discussing here seems to be very specialized.
 It is actually the intersection of flourishing and deep research areas, like the rigorous analysis of (classical and quantum) many-body systems which can also be further divided into the static, dynamic, $\delta $-potentials, Coulomb potentials, ... cases, (See, for example, \cite{CXWHolmer2,CXWHolmer3,CXW4,lewinNamSerfatySolovej2015bogoliubov,SSL,S2015,ESY1,ESY2,ESY3,GM1,GM2}) and the general area of finding the second order energy of a PDE/system.
-(See, for example, \cite{LWP2012,LW2023}.)
+(See, for example, \cite{LWP2012,LW2023}).
+On the other hand, an overall physics review of CIRs can be found in \cite{202402}.
+The theoretical studies of CIRs in quasi-1D or quasi-2D boson systems were given, for example, in \cite{202404} and \cite{202401} respectively, while recent experimental results can be found in, for example, \cite{202403}.
+The study of CIRs to fermions is also of great interests among physicists, one can learn more information in, for instance, \cite{202405}.
+However, there has not been any comprehensive mathematical study so far, and this is the first time this physical phenomenon arise in the rigorous proof.
+Moreover, this dimensional coupling correlation effect we discovered has similar structure with the confined induced mode-coupling problem which arises in the study of dimensional crossover Anderson localization and in the study of the mode separation, also known as Migdal momentum shell renormalization method (The mode separation can be found, for example, \cite{Chaikin_Lubensky_1995}, and for the renormalization effect in the dimensional crossover, one can see, for example, \cite{PhysRevB.77.064205}).
+Our work may also provide some mathematical insights to the known to very difficult but highly-valued dimension crossover problem in Anderson localization studied in, for instance \cite{PhysRevB.77.064205}.

 In this work, we consider a system of $N$ spinless bosons trapped in the 3D torus $\Lambda_d=[-\frac{1}{2},\frac{1}{2}]^2\times[-\frac{d}{2},\frac{d}{2}]\subset\mathbb{R}^3$ with periodic boundary conditions.
 The particle motion is strongly confined in one direction in the sense that $d\to 0$.
 For $i=1,\dots,N$, $\mathbf{x}_i\in\Lambda_d$ describes the position of the i-th particle.
 Also for some $\mathbf{x}\in\mathbb{R}^3$, we may adopt the notation $\mathbf{x}=(x,z)$ with $x\in\mathbb{R}^2$ and $z\in\mathbb{R}$.
 The wave function of the system should be in the Hilbert space $L_s^2(\Lambda_d^N)$ consisting of functions that are symmetric with permutations of N particle, which is appropriate for describing the system of bosons.
 The N-body Hamilton operator is given by